prevwong/reka.js/docs/guides/setup.md

 ## Subscribing to changes

-Often times, it would be pretty useful to know when there's a change made to either a part of the `State` :
+Often times, it would be pretty useful to know when there's a change to a Reka data structure (ie: the `State` or `View`):

 ```tsx
 import * as t from '@rekajs/types';